Leadership and governance

 Chief Financial and Risk Officer (CFRO)

-CCV has appointed Sander Maatman as interim CFRO for the CCV Group B.V. in December 2023.
+CCV has appointed Sander Maatman as CFRO for the CCV Group B.V. in December 2023.
 Sander has a wealth of experience at the international financial services organisation Aegon where he worked for 26 years.
 His career path consisted of various (inter)national management and board positions.

 In his most recent position as Board Member at Aegon Asset Management, Sander was responsible for Finance, Operations and IT.
 In this role, he managed a substantial change programme working on integrating four different operational platforms towards one operating platform.
 When Sander started at Aegon Asset Management as CFO, he was responsible for finance, risk, legal and the strategy department of Aegon Asset Management.